hnguyentt/MouseCHD/README.md

             ......
 ```

-In case you use container, append these prefixes to the following commands:
+In case you use container, see [Running `mousechd` with docker](https://github.com/hnguyentt/MouseCHD/tree/master/containers#running-mousechd-with-docker) and [Running `mousechd` with Apptainer](https://github.com/hnguyentt/MouseCHD/tree/master/containers#running-mousechd-with-apptainer) for more details.
-* Docker: `sudo docker run --gpus all -v /path/on/host:/path/in/container mousechd`
-  * `--gpus all`: container can see and use all gpus available on host
-  * `-v /path/on/host:/path/in/container`: mount host data to container.
-For example, I mount my home folder to container home folder: `-v /home/hnguyent:/homme/hnguyent`
-* Apptainer: `apptainer exec --nv <path/to/mousechd.sif>`
-  * `--nv`: container can see and use available gpus.

 ### (1) Preprocessing